Member-only content is available on this page. Please log in to view this content.

 The Importance of Content Mining for Science

 Text and data mining (TDM) is hugely important for science as it can facilitate better research and the free flow of knowledge across borders.
-This report urges policy-makers to update the legal framework in the context of the upcoming EU copyright reform in order to allow TDM for commercial and non-commercial means, and also to clarify the legal position surrounding it.
+This report urges policy-makers to update the legal framework in the context of the upcoming EU copyright reform in order to allow TDM for commercial and non-commercial means, and also to clarify the legal position surrounding it.Download resource

-Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across various research organisations.
-Science Europe will work to promote these requirements in order to ensure they are accepted by as many stakeholders as possible.
+Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across research organisations.
+Originally released in 2019, it was updated in January 2021 to include guidance to support the evaluation of data management plans (DMPs).